 CWLA is a powerful coalition of hundreds of private and public agencies serving vulnerable children and families since 1920.
 CWLA aims to lead the nation in building public will to ensure safety, permanence, and well-being of children, youth, and their families by advancing public policy, defining and promoting practice excellence, and delivering superior membership services.

-Child Welfare League of America - 2012 State Fact Sheets This page provides descriptive information on the condition of vulnerable children in all fifty states and the District of Columbia, using indicators of child protection, health, child care, education, and income support.
+Child Welfare League of America - 2012 State Fact Sheets This National and State Facts tab of this page provides descriptive information on the condition of vulnerable children in all fifty states and the District of Columbia, using indicators of child protection, health, child care, education, and income support.
 It is created by the Child Welfare League of America.

-Easter Seals - Autism 101 This PDF answers your questions about autism.
+Easter Seals - Autism 101 This article answers your questions about autism.
 It covers various types, treatments, challenges, and facts relating to autism.
 It is produced by Easter Seals.

 Easter Seals - Could My Child Have Autism?
 This guide describes what signs to look for if you suspect your child may have autism.
 It also covers what steps to take to get help.
 This PDF is produced by Easter Seals.

 Easter Seals - Autism After Age 21: Now What?
 This guide highlights services for children with autism who grow up and "age out" of the school system.
 It offers suggestions for adults with autism as they navigate through their day-to-day lives.
 This resource is produced by Easter Seals.

 The work of LeadingAge is focused on advocacy, education, and applied research.
 The association promotes adult day services, home health, hospice, community-based services, PACE, senior housing, assisted living residences, continuing care communities, and nursing homes as well as technology solutions and person-centered practices that support the overall health and well-being of seniors, children, and those with special needs.